SamyPesse/xml-schema/README.md

     // Map of sub-elements defined by schema
     fields: {
-        // Key can be the path of the property to get (eg: "a[0].b.c") "key": anotherSchema
+        // Key can be the path of the property to get (eg: "a[0].b.c")
+        // If "$", then the value is the one passed to the schema "key": anotherSchema
     },